norcams/docs-enduser/docs/terms-of-service.rst

 .. _Service Level Agreement: sla.html

 #.
 We will make the UH-IaaS services available to you in accordance
-   with our `Service Level Agreement`_.
+   with our agreement with your participating educational organization.
 Subject to these Terms, we grant you a non-exclusive, revocable license and right to:

    * Create and manage virtual machines within your quota limit.
    * Create and manage firewalls and SSH keys for use with your